Risk Reward Ratio Calculator

 Using a risk reward win ratio calculator to understand your overall risk is beneficial for traders because:

-- It improves profitability.
+• It could improve profitability.
 Knowing your total reward in comparison to your risk can tell you how profitable your trade will be.
 It cannot tell you the chance of winning but it can tell you how much you will win if the trade is a winner.
+Winners are never guaranteed.

 Formula used